-The South Atlantic Council is proposing these management measures.
-The South Atlantic Council recommends management measures and sends them to the National Marine Fisheries Service (NMFS) who ultimately approves, disapproves, or partially approves, and implements the actions in the amendment through the development of regulations on behalf of the Secretary of Commerce.
+Council recommends management measures and sends them to the National Marine Fisheries Service (NMFS) who ultimately approves, disapproves, or partially approves, and implements the actions in the amendment through the development of regulations on behalf of the Secretary of Commerce.
 NMFS is a line office in the National Oceanic and Atmospheric Administration within the Department of Commerce.

-The South Atlantic Council made versions of the document available during scoping and public hearings.
+The South Atlantic Council made versions of the document available during scoping, and public hearings.
 The final amendment will be made available during the public comment period on the proposed rule.
 All versions of the document are or will be available on the South Atlantic Council's and NMFS's websites.